 The film industry is notoriously disruptive to the environment, but there are several small steps that can be taken to reduce any production’s environmental impact, regardless of size or budget.
 Some of them require a little research, like choosing the appropriate size gennie so you’re not wasting fuel or power unnecessarily, but others are really easy.
-And once you get used to working within these guidelines, you’ll hardly even notice you’re doing it.
+And once you get used to working within these green film production guidelines, you’ll hardly even notice you’re doing it.

 1. Start by telling everyone involved that it’s a green production.
 This mindset will encourage cast and crew to consider their actions on set and how they personally have an affect on sustainability.